TheDeployGuy/pwa-playground/pwa_notes.md

   })
 ```

+Periodic Sync is coming in the future where you can periodic get data from the server.

 Other:
 - Picture element allows you to specify images for different screen sizes.
 - Img srcset is a property on the img element which you can also specify the image size for certain sizes.